CENTRAL SOCCER LEAGUE

 B. The player has a right to request a hearing (DBH).
 There will be an administrative fee (See Appendix B) to those that want to request a hearing for a DBR case.
 The request for hearing (in writing) and the fee must be received no later than 72 hours from the date of the game.

-D. The OSA Player Book/Card must be presented at all hearings otherwise there shall be no hearing held and the player shall be considered as having missed the hearing.
+D. The Ontario Soccer Player Book/Card must be presented at all hearings otherwise there shall be no hearing held and the player shall be considered as having missed the hearing.
 Failure to appear for a hearing will result in an immediate suspension from All Soccer Activity.
 The accused must then request a discipline hearing and pay the appropriate fee.
 (See Appendix B)

 F. All suspensions will begin after notification from the league.